I tried token automatic rotation using AWS Secrets Manager managed external secrets, which now supports GitLab

 daysToExpiry and the Actual Token Expiration

-Although the GitLab rotate API allows specifying expires_at, since the original token's expiration and the result of daysToExpiry=30 resulted in the same date in this verification, it was not possible to determine which value Secrets Manager prioritized.
-Verifying in a case where daysToExpiry and the original token's expiration date differ would allow for a clearer understanding of the behavior.
+The GitLab rotate API allows specifying expires_at, but in this verification the original token's expiration and the result of daysToExpiry=30 fell on the same date, making it impossible to determine which value Secrets Manager prioritized.
+Testing in a case where daysToExpiry and the original token's expiration differ would allow the behavior to be confirmed more clearly.

 Remaining AWSPENDING Stage

-Even after rotation completed, AWSPENDING and AWSCURRENT coexisted in the same version.
-In common sample implementations of Lambda rotation, AWSPENDING is removed in the finishSecret step, but in this verification, this state remained.
+Even after rotation was complete, AWSPENDING and AWSCURRENT coexisted in the same version.
+In typical sample implementations of Lambda rotation, the AWSPENDING stage is removed in the finishSecret step, but this state persisted in this verification.

-If an application explicitly specifies VersionStage=AWSCURRENT when calling GetSecretValue, this has no impact on behavior.
+If an application calls GetSecretValue with VersionStage=AWSCURRENT explicitly specified, there is no impact on behavior.

-This verification used the self-rotation method (rotation using the token's own permissions).
+This verification used the self-rotation method (rotation using the permissions of the token itself).
 There is also an admin-assisted method that specifies adminSecretArn.

 apiscope.
 The GitLab rotate API is also said to be executable with theself_rotatescope (unverified).
-Note that if the token itself expires, there is no recovery method. - admin-assisted: An administrator token is stored in a separate secret, and its permissions are used to rotate the target token.
+Note that if the token itself expires, there is no recovery method. - Admin-assisted: Stores an admin token in a separate secret and uses those permissions to rotate the target token.
 This method allows rotation without depending on the target token itself.

 Please choose based on your operational requirements.